Here’s a suggested eight-day travel itinerary for Bulgaria, featuring the highlights of Sofia, Plovdiv, and Veliko Tarnovo.

 - Charming town of Veliko Tarnavo

-- Quirky Buzludzha Monument
+- Quirky Buzludzha monument

 - Delicious Bulgarian cuisine

-Day 1 - Arrive In Sophia
+Day 1: Arrive In Sofia

-Best location to book your stay in Sofia is the City Center area.
+Best area to stay in Sofia: Best location to book your stay in Sofia is the City Center area.

 |